 Placing requests promptly will enhance the chances of the tree's growth and survival.
-Trees planted in early spring have a better chance to get their roots established before the summer heat hits.
+Trees planted in early spring have a better chance to get their roots established before the summer heat by Margaret A. Hames

 Learning Problems Solved In Learning School Program